10 Tips to Implement Mindfulness in the Workplace

 For example, in our personal mindfulness campaign, participants learn how to use deep breathing, practice gratitude, go for a mindful walk and connect with meaningfully with others.

-In the work-based mindfulness campaign, participants practice listening to their language, being present, being patient and being compassionate.
+In our mindfulness in the workplace campaign, participants practice listening to their language, being present, being patient and being compassionate.

 Second, you could have a a speaker or lunch and learn about mindfulness.